Angela Chalmers explores the cyanotype printing technique, and shows you how you can create your own. A super fun and easy activity

 A technique with no boundaries

 The biggest joy of working with an alternative process is the impressive results you can achieve when you experiment and break rules.
 There are no boundaries with making photograms.
 In fact it is such a liberating way to make images that even if your first attempts are not masterpieces the creative experience of producing a simple photographic image without a camera is something that I feel all photographers should try at least once in their life.
-I would compare the sacred act of making black & white prints in the darkroom to making cyanotype prints – a simple yet satisfying photographic experience with unlimited possibilities.
+I would compare the sacred act of making black & white prints in the darkroom to making cyanotype prints – a simple yet satisfying photographic process with unlimited possibilities.
 Indeed William Henry Fox Talbot, one of the pioneers of photography in the 1830s, continued to experiment with camera-less images for many years after he discovered how to produce photographic negatives.

 The aesthetics of a photogram are somewhat mysterious, which is what grabbed my attention when I first saw the works of surrealist artist Man Ray.
 Almost any object that blocks the light can be used to cast shadows on a support.
 I have worked with feathers and birdcages, wedding dresses and veils, and even people.
 There are infinite options to make unique photographic prints.
 Whatever the subject matter, they are quite intriguing and in some way ethereal.